 We believe the Woolsey Fire began because SCE’s failure to maintain its equipment, failure to maintain vegetation surrounding its equipment and failure to de-energize power lines during Santa Ana winds and Red Flag Warning conditions led to its equipment failing due to high winds, igniting vegetation which was too close to its equipment.

 Our experienced, battle-tested wildfire team has been handling California wildfire claims for a decade and already has thousands of California wildfire clients retained.
-We know wildfire claims inside out, so we know every trick in the book which can maximize your recovery.
+We know wildfire claims inside out, and we know how to maximize your recovery.

-We can recover Woolsey Fire damages based on numerous causes of action, including:
+We can recover Woolsey Fire damages against SCE based on numerous causes of action, including:

 Negligence is failing to apply the same level of care that a reasonably careful entity would in the same situation.
 Acting can be negligent, as can be failing to act.

 A reasonably careful utility would adequately maintain its equipment as well as the vegetation near its equipment.
 We believe a reasonably careful utility would de-energize power lines during Santa Ana winds and Red Flag Warning weather conditions after power lines started a nearby fire an hour beforehand.